bitcart/bitcart/CONTRIBUTING.md

 pip3 install -r requirements/dev.txt
 ```

-To use BitcartCC you'll need to run at least one BitcartCC daemon.
+To use Bitcart you'll need to run at least one Bitcart daemon.
 For each daemon you want to run, install it's requirements like so:

 ```
 pip3 install -r requirements/daemons/coin.txt